Neighbour Helping Neighbour

 Joanne (Jo) Watson

-Manager, CR Food Bank
+Executive Director, CR Food Bank

 Joanne Watson has a 30 year food service connection with our community, including 23 years as a Culinary Arts Supervisor with North Island College, and 20 years teaching Food Safe.
 In her current roles as Kitchen Manager of the Hem'?aelas Community Kitchen and Director of the Campbell River Food Bank, Joanne works tirelessly to foster food security in our region.
 For the second year in a row, Joanne was honoured with the City of Campbell River's Stewardship Award for creating a Gleaning Station at the Food Bank.
 In partnership with the Greenways Land Trust, gleaning rescues thousands of kilos of fruit each year from the landfill and diverts it back into the community where it’s needed most.
 In 2023 Joanne was honoured with the distinguished Dr Phil Minnaar Memorial Award for outstanding achievement in community service.